 LLC vs. S-Corp: the differences

-As stated above, the main difference between an LLC and an S corp is that one is a business entity and one is not.
-That said, you can be an LLC and choose to pay taxes based on an S corp tax structure.
+The main difference between an LLC and an S corp is that an LLC is a legal business entity, and an S-Corp is not.

 S Corp benefits and advantages

 Being an S corporation comes with many benefits.

 First off, all employees, officers, shareholders, and directors are fully protected from any liability.
 In case anything happens—whether that means mounting debt or a lawsuit against the company—all shareholders are protected (see exceptions).

 There is greater potential for investment as an S-corp, as revenue can be generated through the sale of shares in the company, and it easier to gain outside financing.

 This is another major advantage, particularly compared to C corporations.
 Taxes are pass-through, meaning that owners report profit and loss on their personal returns, which could save your company a great deal of money over the long-term.

 Additionally, taxes are paid only once a year, instead of quarterly.